 The history of The Suicide is a sad and horrifying one.
 Written in 1928, it originally received only one performance: a dress rehearsal held late at night in front of the censorship board of the Central Committee of the Communist Party.
 Stalin was supposed to turn up; at the last minute, he didn’t show.
 The play was banned, never to be performed in Soviet Russia.
 Playwright Nikolai Erdman was exiled to Siberia; the play’s director, Vsevolod Meyerhold, was accused of treason and executed by firing squad in the purges of the mid-30s; his wife – assistant director Zinaida Raikh – was stabbed to death in their apartment by NKVD agents.
 The Suicide made some terrible people very, very angry: truth to power.

 Our production of Erdman’s extraordinary black philosophical/satirical farce used as a framing device the 1930 dress rehearsal held at Meyerhold’s theatre for the censorship board.
 The members of the company all researched and played specific characters from the historical record, in a long semi-improvised sequence as the audience entered the theatre.
 Meyerhold, Raikh, Erdman, other actors and employees of Meyerhold’s company readying the auditorium, bustling about the stage, nervously waiting to give a performance for Stalin.
 The members of the censorship committee trickle in to a row of chairs facing the stage: each has a specific outlook on their work, and specific relationships with the members of the theatre company.
 The last entrants are Lazar Kaganovich, Stalin’s henchman, and two senior NKVD officers.
-Stalin’s chair is left ominously empty, and the play begins.
+Stalin’s chair is left ominously empty, the censors leaned forward in their seats, and the play began.
 This sequence was never overtly explained; the dialogue the actors improvised was played at normal speaking volume and entirely avoided exposition.
 You either knew the history of the play or you didn’t, but regardless it created an agonising sense of threat.

-Later on, each character from the play-outside-the-play turned up in the play itself, in a role which recalled the traits of their historical ‘character’: Erdman as Semyon, the play’s hero, for instance; the thuggish Kaganovich (the “Butcher of Ukraine”) as Pugachev, the butcher; Meyerhold and Raikh as Alexandr and Margarita.
+Later on, each character from the play-outside-the-play turned up in the play itself, in a role which recalled the traits of their historical ‘character’: Erdman as Semyon, the play’s hapless hero, for instance; the thuggish Kaganovich (the “Butcher of Ukraine”) as Pugachev, the butcher; Meyerhold and Raikh as plot-driving lovers Alexandr and Margarita.
 This layering of character and physical work gave the acting style both bite and depth.